Because I grew up

-So often, one could argue Fundamentalism itself is a cult—but it definitely won’t be me making that argument.
-Because Fundies don’t have to become cultish.
-I’ve known good Christian fundamentalists!—believe it or don’t, there actually are some.
-Fundies who push back against bad theology, legalism, gracelessness,
+One could even argue Fundamentalism itself is a cult.
+But it definitely won’t be me making that argument, because Fundies don’t have to become cultish.
+I’ve known good Christian fundamentalists!—believe it or don’t, there are many.
+There are Fundies who push back against bad theology, legalism, gracelessness,

 Thing is, the way they go about it is almost exactly the same way